 In the restaurant industry, parts of a restaurant are referred to as front of house and others as back of house.
-Front of house is where customers are, and includes hosts seating customers, servers taking orders and payment, and bartenders making drinks.
+Front of house is where customers are and includes hosts seating customers, servers taking orders and payment, and bartenders making drinks.
 Back of house includes the chefs and cooks in the kitchen, dishwashers cleaning up, and managers doing administrative work.

-To organize our crate in the same way that a real restaurant works, we can organize the functions into nested modules.
-Create a new library named restaurant by running cargo new --lib restaurant, then put the code in Listing 7-1 into src/lib.rs to define some modules and function signatures.
+To structure our crate in the same way that a real restaurant works, we can organize the functions into nested modules.
+Create a new library named restaurant by running cargo new --lib restaurant; then put the code in Listing 7-1 into src/lib.rs to define some modules and function signatures.

 Filename: src/lib.rs